timokoenig/covid-validator/README.md

 ## Developer Notes

 The QR code reader needs to run over localhost or SSL to work.
-For the local development, follow the script on https://github.com/vercel/next.js/discussions/10935#discussioncomment-1540436 and run `ipconfig getifaddr en0` to get your address.
+For the local development, follow [these steps](https://github.com/vercel/next.js/discussions/10935#discussioncomment-1540436) and run `ipconfig getifaddr en0` to get your IP address.
 Now you can access your dev build via HTTPS on your network.

 ## i18n